 Award winning screenwriter C.K.
 Blaine’s blog – Livingthedreamdfl

 So whilst we had a laugh, the whole point was to build an audience for the book.
 And here it is – it’s a lot darker than C.K.
 Blaine’s blog.
-It’s about as dark as a black comedy can get.
-I hope you enjoy it.
+And it’s a trip back to Whitstable before it was so popular.

 Twenty years ago, blocked screenwriter, C.K.Blaine stole a life.